 The next step is to recursively traverse the pathname until the desired inode is found.
-In this example, the FS reads the block containing the inode of foo and then its directory data, finally finding the inode number of bar.
-The final step of open () is to read bar's inode into memory; the FS then does a final permissions check, allocates a file descriptor for this process in the per-process open-file table, and returns it to the user.
+In this example, the FS would next read the block containing the inode of foo and then read in its directory data, finally finding the inode number of bar.
+The final step of open (), then, is to read its inode into memory; the FS can then do a final permissions check, allocate a file descriptor for this process in the per-process open-file table, and return it to the user.

 Once open, the program can then issue a read() system call to read from the file.
-The first read (at offset 0 unless lseek() has been called) will thus read in the first block of the file, consulting the inode to find the location of such a block; it may also update the inode with a new lastaccessed time.
-The read will further update the in-memory open file table for this file descriptor, updating the file offset such that the next read will read the second file block, etc. ASIDE: READS DON'T ACCESS ALLOCATION STRUCTURES We've seen many students get confused by allocation structures such as bitmaps.
+The first read (at offset 0 unless lseek() has been called) will thus read in the first block of the file, consulting the inode to find the location of such a block; it may also update the inode with a new last-accessed time.
+The read will further update the in-memory open file table for this file descriptor, updating the file offset such that the next read will read the second file block, etc.

+ASIDE: READS DON'T ACCESS ALLOCATION STRUCTURES

+We've seen many students get confused by allocation structures such as bitmaps.
 In particular, many often think that when you are simply reading a file, and not allocating any new blocks, that the bitmap will still be consulted.
 This is not true!
 Allocation structures, such as bitmaps, are only accessed when allocation is needed.
 The inodes, directories, and indirect blocks have all the information they need to complete a read request; there is no need to make sure a block is allocated when the inode already points to it.